Happy birthday Gary Mac

 We have faced Bolton seven times in the First Division on Christmas Day, winning five and losing just once.

-1902 - Our biggest win was a 5-1 thumping at Anfield when Charlie Wilson struck a brace, Jack Cox and Edgar Chadwick were on the scoresheet, and Sam Raybould added a penalty.
-Peter Platt saved a penalty from Laurie Bell.
+1902 - Our biggest win was a 5-1 thumping at Anfield when Charlie Wilson struck a brace, his final goals for the club.
+Jack Cox and Edgar Chadwick were also on the scoresheet, with Sam Raybould adding a penalty.
+Peter Platt saved a spot-kick from Laurie Bell.

 1897 – Forward Abe Hartley debuted as we won an away meeting 2-0, thanks to goals from Dan Cunliffe and Andrew McCowie.

 1894 – We lost 1-0 at their old Pike’s Lane ground, with Jimmy Settle nabbing the first of his eleven goals past us.